 The Student-Athlete Advisory Committee is a group of smart, talented, and hard-working representatives from each of our varsity teams that works to provide resources and support for all of our student-athletes.
 MORE >

 Established through the generosity of Wellesley College trustee emerita Estelle "Nicki" Newman Tanner '57, the Tanner Conference celebrates the relationship between the liberal arts classroom and student participation in an increasingly diverse and interdependent world.
-In 2015, twenty-six student-athletes presented at the Tanner Conference.
+Follow the link to read about the student-athletes that presented at the most recent Tanner Conference.
 MORE >

 The Reaffirmation of Mission and Gender Policy (announced by the Board of Trustees in March 2015) states that Wellesley College will continue to educate, support, and inspire new generations of women.
 Every aspect of Wellesley’s educational program is, and will continue to be designed and implemented to serve women.
 In carrying out its mission Wellesley will use language reflective of its identity as a women’s college.
 Wellesley College also respects and values all members of the college community.
 As such, the College is committed to creating an inclusive environment for all student-athletes.
 MORE >

 Interested in trying out for one of Wellesley's 13 Varsity Teams?
 MORE >